Civil Aeronautics Board: Powers

+Airlines had no ability to make competitive decisions, absent CAB approval, on choice of route or fare charged on any particular route.

+Not included

+The Act also prevented the CAB from regulating certain things: frequency, equipment, accommodations and facilities.
+It was up to the carrier to determine what aircraft it flew and how often and what airport or ticket facilities it built/rented, and so forth.
+However, the CAB did generally require a minimum adequate service, e.g. often two flights/day, in a market.

 History

 The Civil Aeronautics Authority Act of 1938 superseded the Watres Act, which had regulated commercial aviation since the mid-1920s, and created a new agency, the Civil Aeronautics Authority.
 The agency was renamed in 1940, due to a merger with the Air Safety Board.
 It became an independent agency under Reorganization Plans Nos.
 III and IV of 1940, effective on June 30, 1940.
 The Air Safety Board had formed in 1938.

 Other predecessor agencies included the Aeronautics Branch (1926–1934), the Bureau of Air Commerce (1934–1938), and the Bureau of Air Mail, Interstate Commerce Commission (1934–38).

 The first air accident investigation led by the CAB was the 1940 Lovettsville air disaster.

 Some duties were transferred to the Federal Aviation Agency in 1958.

 The National Transportation Safety Board (NTSB) was established in 1967, taking over air accident investigation duties.